 Then paste the Tor log into a text file or other document.

-Alternatively, if you don't see this option and you have Tor Browser open, you can navigate to the hamburger menu (on the top-right of the browser, to the right of the URL bar), then click on "Preferences", and finally on "Tor" in the side bar.
+If you don't see this option and you have Tor Browser open, you can navigate to the hamburger menu ("≡"), then click on "Settings", and finally on "Connection" in the side bar.